omgnetwork/elixir-omg/docs/mvp_morevp_interaction.md

    ! not possible, because IFE will finalize first because of use of "youngest input priority"

 9. Mallory submits IFE -> Mallory piggybacks output -> Mallory does SE on output
-    => (IMPLEMENTED) contract: when SE happens, check for IFE & piggyback existence
+    => (IMPLEMENTED) contract: when SE happens, use tx body to compute in-flight exit id and check for IFE & piggyback existence
     NOTE: +18k gas on startSE

 10. Mallory submits IFE -> Mallory piggybacks output -> Mallory waits for finalization -> Mallory does SE on output